First of all!

 I still get depressed mind you, I’ll never be completely free of these demons, but I can live my life pretty well even after all I’ve done and all I’ve lived through.

 Well, here is the main point of this whole rant, the creativity.

 As a photographer, or any artist for that matter, it can be a crippling thing to have depression and live in eternal fear that you aren’t good enough for anyone.
-I might have overcome my fear of criticism but I’m severely crippled in visualizing what I want to do and even to just get off my ass to do something in general.
+I might have overcome my fear of criticism but I’m severely crippled in visualising what I want to do and even to just get off my ass to do something in general.

-By looking over the last two years on my flickr stream I can clearly see how little I’ve shared with the world.
+By looking over the last two years on my Flickr stream I can clearly see how little I’ve shared with the world.
 I’ve been doing a lot of commercial photography, private photography sessions with clients and so on (all of which I love), but I haven’t been shooting like I did way back.
 I’ve been doing less and less photography for myself.

 So what can you do?

 That’s what it boils down to, there’s always something one can do right?
 Like almost everyone with depression has had the unfortunate experience with, there is always that person who says: “common, just smile then it’ll be ok!”; like it’s just a simple band-aid that can be ripped off the skin and everything will be all right.
 But it isn’t always so easy, not just doing the thing that helps but to actually find the thing that helps.

 In my case, I carry a camera everywhere I go, my ex-wife even told me at a time that it was odd to see me go to the store to pick up a couple of cartons of milk with my camera in tow.
 But although I carry it everywhere, I haven’t been using it that much lately, but that’s about to change!